KenjiTakahashi/td/README.md

 * v(iew) is temporary, which means that changes affect only one session and are then gone,
 * m(odify) is permanent, which means that the changes made are saved to disk,
 * o(ptions) sets persistent modifiers, which will be applied on every future change.
+Also has a `-g` switch, which stores options globally (in `~/.tdrc`).
+They are then used if there are no local options.

 **sort**